John VI Kantakouzenos: Retirement

 Kantakouzenos retired to a monastery, where he assumed the name of Joasaph Christodoulos and occupied himself with literary labors, which have been called eloquent.
 His 4-volume History of the years 1320–1356 served as an apologia for his actions.
 They are therefore not always trustworthy, including defects in matters where he was not personally involved, but are supplemented by the contemporary work of Nicephorus Gregoras.
 It is nevertheless remarkable for being the only surviving account any Byzantine emperor gave of his own reign.

-In 1367 Joasaph was appointed the representative of the Eastern Orthodox Church to negotiate with the Latin Patriarch Paul to attempt a reconciliation of the Eastern Orthodox and Roman Catholic Churches.
-They agreed to call a grand ecumenical council to be attended by the pope and all the patriarchs, archbishops, and bishops of both the eastern and western churches.
+In 1367 Joasaph was appointed the representative of the Eastern Orthodox Church to negotiate with the Latin Patriarch Paul to attempt a reconciliation of the Eastern Orthodox and Catholic churches.
+They agreed to call a grand ecumenical council to be attended by the Pope and all the patriarchs, archbishops, and bishops of both the eastern and western churches.
 This plan was subsequently refused by Pope Urban V and eventually nothing came of it.

-Kantakouzenos died in the Peloponnese and was buried by his sons at Mistra in Laconia.
+Kantakouzenos withdrew to the Peloponnese as a monk.
+There is no record of Kantakouzenos's burial, but it is possible that he was buried in one of the monasteries established by his son Manuel.

 Family

-By his wife Irene Asanina, a daughter of Andronikos Asen (son of Ivan Asen III of Bulgaria by Irene Palaiologina, Empress of Bulgaria, herself daughter of Michael VIII Palaiologos), John VI Kantakouzenos had several children, including:
+By his wife Irene Asanina, a daughter of Andronikos Asen (son of Ivan Asen III of Bulgaria by Irene Palaiologina, Empress of Bulgaria, herself daughter of Michael VIII Palaiologos), John VI Kantakouzenos had six children: